 • Canon Speedlite 580EX II – Hot-Shoe Clip-On Flash

-I really prefer and am drawn to the look and style of Natural Light photography, but I have discovered though that there are situations when an off-camera flash is very useful and needed…especially at weddings and indoor school events where flash is permitted.
-I purchased a Canon Speedlite 580EX II in February 2009 right before I photographed the Father-Daughter Dance the my husband and daughter were attending.
+I really prefer and am drawn to the look and style of Natural Light Photography, but I have discovered though that there are situations when an off-camera flash is very useful and needed…especially at weddings and indoor school events where flash is permitted.
+I purchased a Canon Speedlite 580EX II Flash in February 2009 right before I photographed the Father-Daughter Dance that my husband and daughter were attending.
+It proved to be invaluable and I drag it to all the school dances I photograph now.

 My Photo Editing Programs: